donicom/EventListManager/README.md

 # EventListManager
 ----
-Telegram Bot for managing Events written in PHP using [php-telegram-bot/core](https://github.com/php-telegram-bot/core) and include an inline calendar.
-The data of events are stored in a MySql Database.
+Telegram Bot for managing Events written in PHP using [php-telegram-bot/core](https://github.com/php-telegram-bot/core) including an inline calendar to insert the event date and time.
+You need a MySql Database instance to store the events data.

 # Configuration
 ----